cjj1994/learngit/readme.txt

-Git is a stupid tools
+Git is a stupid tools wtf you?